 The Ezra Jack Keats/Kerlan Memorial Fellowship

 The Ezra Jack Keats/Kerlan Memorial Fellowship from the Ezra Jack Keats Foundation provides $1,500 to a “talented writer and/or illustrator of children’s books who wishes to use the Kerlan Collection for the furtherance of his or her artistic development.”
 The Keats Foundation recently raised the amount of the award to $4,000.00.

 This fellowship is intended to provide financial assistance for writers and illustrators who wish to use the original manuscripts, illustrations, and books of the Kerlan Collection in course of their professional development.
 Special consideration will be given to those who would find it difficult to finance a visit to the Kerlan Collection.

 The Ezra Jack Keats Fellowship recipient will receive funds for travel expenses and a per diem allotment.
-Applications for 2015 must be postmarked by January 30 of year they wish to use the award.
-The winner will be notified by February, 2015.
+Applications for 2016 must be postmarked by January 30 of year they wish to use the award.
+The winner will be notified in February and March.
 Study and written report must be completed during the calendar year.
 The short written report should document the experience of the researcher in the archive, as well as how they believe what they viewed will inform their own work, and may be posted in the department blog and/or newsletter.